-Any Permit Modifications required by the CONTRACTOR will be the responsibility of the CONTRACTOR per Article IX of the agreement.
+All Permit Modifications required by the CONTRACTOR necessary to complete the project will be the responsibility of the CONTRACTOR per Article IX of the agreement.
 If additional Permit Modifications require further mitigation requirements, these requirements will be the responsibility of the CONTRACTOR.